2008

 CaddyBytes Home Page

-Our 'Featured Hole of the Week' at this week's 2008 Mercedes Golf Championship is of the signature par 5 18th hole at the Plantation Course at Kapalua.
-This hole was pivotal back in the 1990's when Kapalua was a fall 'silly season' unofficial year end event.
+Our 'Featured Hole of the Week' at this week's Hyundai Golf Championship is of the signature par 5 18th hole at the Plantation Course at Kapalua.
+This hole was pivotal back in the 1990's when Kapalua was an unofficial 'silly season' year end event.

-Now hosting the ninth consecutive Mercedes Championship and with the kind of wind that can blow in January at Kapalua, it is likely to be pivotal again.
-(Only tournament winners from the 2006 PGA Tour season are eligible to play in this season opening $6,000,000 event.)
+Now hosting the 16th consecutive Hyundai (formerly Mercedes) Championship and with the kind of wind that can blow in January at Kapalua, it is likely to be pivotal again.
+(Only tournament winners from the 2013 PGA Tour season are eligible to play in this season opening $5,600,000 event.)

 The golf course which opened for play in 1991, was designed by Ben Crenshaw, a golf historian, designer, and student of the game.
 Like the old time designers, Crenshaw uses the 'lay of the land' well throughout the golf course.